arcaneframework/framework/alien/README.md

-# [Alien][alien]
+# Alien

 Alien is a set a tools to handle and solve Linear Systems in applications.

 Alien is composed of three main sub-projets:

 - standalone : provides the core library
 - plugins : provides plugins of external solver package like hypre, petsc, trilinos, ginkgo
 - ArcaneInterface : provides IFPEN legacy plugins (hypre, petsc, mtl4, trilinos, hpddm, ifpsolver, mcgsolver and htssolver) and their adapters to Arcane services and a set of tools to manage the links between Arcane variables and mesh entities with algebraic indexes.

 ## How to use ?